nagarajanchinnasamy/subtotal/README.md

 # Subtotal.js

 [Subtotal.js](http://nagarajanchinnasamy.com/subtotal) is an open-source JavaScript plugin for **PivotTable.js** .
-Subtotal.js renders rows and columns of a pivot table with subtotals and lets the user to expand and collapse rows.
+Subtotal.js renders rows and columns of a pivot table with subtotals and lets the user to expand or collapse rows and columns.
 Its originally written by [Nagarajan Chinnasamy](https://github.com/nagarajanchinnasamy/) at [Mindtree](http://mindtree.com/).

 It is available under an MIT license from [NPM](https://www.npmjs.com/package/subtotal) and [Bower](http://bower.io/) under the name `subtotal`.